datavetaren/prologcoin/README.md

 Running 'commit(T)' will make the system first compute '$sys'(SelfHash) where the Hash is computed on the Body of the 't(SelfHash) :- Body' clause.
-The Hash is computed before the Body is run, so all unifications (e.g. Hash = SelfHash) are just unbound variables for the created term of T. However, running 'commit(T)' is not enough as we need to bind 'Sign' (so that SomeCoin is released.)
+The hash is computed before the Body is run, so all unifications (e.g. Hash = SelfHash) are just unbound variables for the created term of T. However, running 'commit(T)' is not enough as we need to bind 'Sign' (so that SomeCoin is released.)